DanPorter/xmcd_analysis_example/README.md

 ### Examples
 The [xmcd_analysis_example.py](xmcd_analysis_example.py) script uses a suite of functions to generate the NXxas-like NeXus files and the final XMCD file.

+The [xmcd_analysis_example.ipynb](xmcd_analysis_example.ipynb) jupyter notebook provides further explanation of the analysis steps and the Spectra object model used.

 ### NeXus Files
 XAS energy scans converted into NeXus file with ~NXxas application definition.